 Aryna Sabalenka vs. Sofia Kenin: Prediction and Match Betting Odds | China Open

-Aryna Sabalenka (No. 1 ranking) will meet Sofia Kenin (No. 31) in the Round of 64 of the China Open on Saturday, September 30.
+On Sunday, Sofia Kenin (No. 31 in the world) meets Aryna Sabalenka (No. 1) in the Round of 64 of the China Open.

-Sabalenka is the favorite (-500) in this match, compared to the underdog Kenin, who is +333.
+Sabalenka is getting -500 odds to earn a spot in the Round of 32 with a win over Kenin (+333).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!